egecetin/egecetin.github.io/src/content/blog/localization.md

 ![Localization 1](/blog/localization1.png "Localization 1")
 ![Localization 2](/blog/localization2.png "Localization 2")

-If we have limited number of sensors it is possible to couple them to estimate \(\Delta x\) distances and locate source.
-But if we have \(n\) sensors, calculation process will be more complex.
-To ease the process and obtain more generalized solution, distance from \(n\) sensors to source can be determined with \(n\) different equation.
-Assume we have identical three sensors and one signal source at \((x\_s,y\_s)\) distances from sensor can be defined by using three nonlinear equations.
+If we have limited number of sensors it is possible to couple them to estimate $\Delta x$ distances and locate source.
+But if we have $n$ sensors, calculation process will be more complex.
+To ease the process and obtain more generalized solution, distance from $n$ sensors to source can be determined with $n$ different equation.
+Assume we have identical three sensors and one signal source at $(x\_s,y\_s)$ distances from sensor can be defined by using three nonlinear equations.

 \begin{equation}
 \begin{split}